How to Migrate MySQL Databases

 From the database’s Overview page, click the Actions button and then select Set Up Migration.

-In the MySQL migration window, click Continue, then enter the source database’s credentials.
-Once you have entered the source database’s credentials, click Start Migration.
+In the MySQL migration window, click Continue, then select a connection type between public host, public connection string, or private host.
+Enter the source database’s credentials, any databases you want to exclude, and your credentials.
+Then, click Start Migration.
 A migration status banner opens at the top of the Overview page and your target database’s data begins to transfer.

 You can stop the migration at any time by clicking the Stop Migration button in the migration status banner.
 If you stop migration, the database retains any migrated data.